-On May 4th, 2015, the Company completed a non-brokered private placement of 6,872,500 ("Units"), priced at \$0.10 per Unit for total proceeds of \$687,250 which includes \$440,000 received as at March 31st, 2015.
+On August 12th, 2015, the Company closed a first tranche of a non-brokered private placement of 13,500,000 ("Units"), priced at \$0.10 per Unit for total proceeds of \$1,350,000.
 Each Unit consists of one common share (a "Share") and one-half of one common share purchase warrant (a "Warrant").
 Each whole Warrant will entitle the holder to acquire an additional Share at a price of \$0.15 per Share for a period of 3 years from the date of closing.
-Each Warrant is subject to accelerated expiry provisions such that if at any time after the expiry of any resale restriction governing the subscribed Shares, the Corporation's common shares trade on the TSX at or above a volume weighted average trading price of \$0.30 per common share for 10 consecutive trading days, the Company may give notice to the holders that each Warrant will expire 30 days from the date of providing such notice.
-All securities issued bear a legend restricting resale until September 5th, 2015.
+Each Warrant is subject to accelerated expiry provisions such that if at any time after the expiry of any resale restriction governing the subscribed Shares, the Corporation's common share for 10 consecutive trading days, the Company may give notice to the holders that each Warrant will expire 30 days from the date of providing such notice.
+All securities issued bear a legend restricting resale until December 13th, 2015.